geological-survey-of-queensland/industry-report-profile/README.md

-# GSQ Industry Reports Profile
+# GSQ Industry Report Profile
-A profile (domain conceptual model +  implementation resources) for Industry Reports recieved by GSQ
+A profile (domain conceptual model +  implementation resources) for mining Industry Reports recieved by GSQ

 * [See the model diagram](model/industry-report.pdf)